kap39/kap39.github.io/_pages/MathsComm.md

 I currently aim to stream at least three times a week, but would love to be able to increase that number.
 At the minute I have three main types of streams:
 <ul>
     <li> Pomodoro Co-working Streams - these are some of my favourite (not just because they're the most productive).
 During these streams I will usually share what I'm working on in the PhD at the minute, allowing people to ask questions and see what the day-to-day life of a PhD student actually looks like. </li>
     <li> Office Hours - These streams I've been using to work on science communication by mixing between going through exam papers, and having outreach talks.
-Currently wee've been looking at the summer 2019 A Level WJEC syllabus, and have completed Unit 1, and Unit 2 past papers on stream. </li>
+Currently wee've been looking at the summer 2019 A Level WJEC syllabus, and have completed all Unit 1-4 past papers on stream.
+I am currently moving on to a series of streams focused on topics of maths that are based around A level difficulty.  </li>
     <li> Puzzle Games - Okay so these ones are definitely more similar to the typical content on twitch, but I can't say no to the occasional video game so why not make it educational, everybody loves a good puzzle!</li>
 </ul>